code-tom-code/FPGAGPUTesting/CPUDrivenGPUTest2/CPUDrivenGPUTest2.srcs/README.md

 ### Shader Core (SHADER)

 The Shader Core takes (up to 16) index batches from the Vertex Batch Builder and loads input vertex data based on the indices through a pretransformed vertex cache (using multiple vertex streams) from GPU DRAM and uses a loaded shader program to execute shader instructions to produce output processed vertices, which are then sent to the [Input Assembler](#Input-Assembler-IA) for primitive assembly.
 In the course of shading, the Shader Core uses four floating-point ALU ("FPU") units in a SIMD-fashion as well as a register file, constant buffer cache, and instruction cache.
 Currently the Shader Core only handles vertex shading - pixel processing is still the domain of the Texture Sampler, Attribute Interpolator, and ROP units all in fixed-function.
+More info on the custom shader instruction set can be found [here](ShaderISA).

 ### Input Assembler (IA)